 Even though Denmark hosts the administrative headquarters and many of our manufacturing plants and R&D sites our corporate language across Novo Nordisk is English.
 Take a look at our map.

 Novo Nordisk’s culture is founded on the Danish culture.
 It is characterised by open dialogue from both the top-down and bottom-up, which creates an inclusive and empowering work environment The company’s culture is expressed in The Novo Nordisk Way.

 We encourage people to work at our headquarters from all around the world.
 As a result our local workforce is becoming more international and interaction with people from different cultures is becoming more frequent.

 We want to make moving to Denmark a positive experience.
 We have a range of programmes and networking activities to support the colleagues and their families who have decided to seek opportunities in Denmark.
-One example is the International Social Club that employees have started to help expatriated colleagues and their families settle in and establish social networks.
-The club currently has over 300 members with 50 nationalities.
+One example is the International Employee Community and NovoNations, which employees have started to help international colleagues and their families settle in and establish social networks.
+The associations have over 300 members with 50 nationalities.

 With a diverse workforce, access to top management and the potential to influence global strategies, working in our headquarters offers employees many opportunities.

 When you work at Novo Nordisk’s corporate headquarters, you get a real buzz from being at the centre of an international organisation.
 It is here that many global strategies are developed in close collaboration with affiliates worldwide.
 After gaining experience at headquarters there are often new opportunities for international assignments or transfers.